-Besides, what also goes with this is patience… from the transportation issue to the time frame, organization is simply challenging.
+Besides, what also goes with this is patience… from the transportation issue to the time frame, the organization is simply challenging.
 In a nutshell, every minute is an adventure, every minute can catch your breath away, but to make any plan no more than one goal per day!

 Scuba diving in Goa

 It seems Goa being the highlight holiday spot for India helped developing scuba diving businesses (I found 4 main dive centres).
-Unfortunately the coastline of Goa includes 2 rivers’ mouths which bring a lot of particles and minerals in the water making impossible to get more than 5 (usual) to 10 m (lucky day) of visibility underwater.
-Nonetheless it is still a nice place with 29/30°C water, perfect for beginners and open water students thanks to its shallow reefs where you won’t go deeper than 12m.
+Unfortunately, the coastline of Goa includes 2 rivers’ mouths which bring a lot of particles and minerals in the water making impossible to get more than 5 (usual) to 10 m (lucky day) of visibility underwater.
+Nonetheless, it is still a nice place with 29/30°C water, perfect for beginners and open water students thanks to its shallow reefs where you won’t go deeper than 12m.

 The main action occurs around Grande Island, offshore of the town of Vasco, although you won’t necessarily take the boat from there (in our case it was from Dona Paula, in the surroundings of Goa’s Capital Panaji).

-A wreck of a cargo ship from the 1940’s in good conditions, tons of reef crabs all over the place, many nudibranchs and some interesting coral reef in spiral shapes which look like the petals of a flower.
+A wreck of a cargo ship from the 1940’s in good conditions, tonnes of reef crabs all over the place, many nudibranchs and some interesting coral reef in spiral shapes which look like the petals of a flower.